Lindsay Pearce: 2020–Present: Broadway debut and mainstream success

 On February 25, 2020, Pearce made her Broadway debut as Elphaba in Wicked.
 After her first week in the role, she sustained a hip injury that sidelined her for five shows.
 Shortly after returning from the injury, Broadway went dark.
 On September 14, 2021, she reopened Wicked on Broadway as Elphaba after the COVID-19 pandemic shutdown.
 Upon returning, she sustained another injury and was out of the show on medical leave from October 12 to December 11.
 After playing her final show on May 22, 2022, Pearce joined the first national tour of the musical Mean Girls as Janis Sarkisian.
+Afterwards Pearce starred as Fantine in the national tour of Les Misérables.

 Personal life

-Pearce moved to Los Angeles, California following The Glee Project in 2011 and resided there until she moved to New York in 2020 for her job in Wicked.
+Pearce moved to Los Angeles, California, following The Glee Project in 2011 and resided there until she moved to New York in 2020 for her job in Wicked.

 Pearce has been open about her alcoholism and sobriety.
 Her drinking and drug use escalated in the spring of 2013 and she made the decision to get clean and sober in February 2018.